shoaiblatif22/codewars-exercises-JS/8_kyu_questions.md

 Determine if the sex of the offspring will be male or female based on the X or Y chromosome present in the male's sperm.

 If the sperm contains the X chromosome, return "Congratulations!
 You're going to have a daughter."; If the sperm contains the Y chromosome, return "Congratulations!
 You're going to have a son.";

+## Q7 ##
+Write a function that accepts an integer n and a string s as parameters, and returns a string of s repeated exactly n times.